What is Obliterator?

 If you are a user of Forensic Email Collector, you probably noticed that the above format is the format of the Downloaded Items log file FEC produces using its default options.
 So, in order to create the input list in FEC:

-- Start a new IMAP acquisition.
-Keep the MIME output option checked (you can add other output formats if needed) and keep the default value for hashing algorithm (SHA-256).
+- If using IMAP, keep the MIME output option checked (you can add other output formats if needed) and keep the default value for hashing algorithm (SHA-256).

-- Perform an in-place search to identify the items to be deleted
+- Perform an in-place search to identify the items to be deleted.

-- Complete the acquisition
+- Complete the acquisition.

 Having completed the steps above, you will now have a preservation copy of the items to be deleted (great to keep a copy before you delete them) as well as the input list needed for Obliterator.
-You can now run Obliterator and point it to the Downloaded Items log file FEC produced.
+You can now run Obliterator and point it to the Downloaded Items Log file FEC produced.

 If you are not a Forensic Email Collector user, you can put together the input list manually or by using a script.
 When calculating the hash of each email message, it is important to hash the raw MIME message (RFC 5322) presented by the server without any manipulation.

-Mailbox Sanitization Using Obliterator
+Email Remediation Using Obliterator

 Once you have the input list described above, you can provide Obliterator with the target server’s details, credentials for the target mailbox, the output path where the logs will be written, and the path to the input list.
 Here is a screenshot: